learn-co-curriculum/dsc-regression-boston-lab/README.md

 # __SOLUTION__
 # Record your observations here
 # The dataset mostly contains continuous variables
-# cas and rad are only two categorical variables
+# chas and rad are the only two categorical variables
 # there are no null and missing values
 ```